gustavooferreira/wcrawler/README.md

 # Third party libraries being used (directly):

+Could have written the whole thing without using any library, but reusability is not a bad idea at all!

+The only rule I had was to not use any library that facilitates crawling.

 ```
 - github.com/gosuri/uilive     [updating terminal output in realtime]
 - github.com/spf13/cobra       [CLI args and flags parsing]